-The Salomon X Radiant’s waterproof variant offers performance and protection in a low-top hiking shoe.
-Its mesh and synthetic upper is lined with a Gore-Tex membrane (a component also present in cleats like Salomon 4D 3 GTX and Lowa Camino GTX) to prevent water from coming in contact with the user’s foot.
+-The Salomon X Radiant’s waterproof variant offers performance and protection in a low-top hiking shoe.
+Its mesh and synthetic upper is lined with a Gore-Tex membrane (a component also present in boots like Salomon 4D 3 GTX and Lowa Camino GTX) to prevent water from coming in contact with the user’s foot.

 Salomon’s X Radiant GTX caters to both male and female hikers.
-It comes in standard width only.
-Length options include whole and half sizes.
 The shoe’s traditional lace closure system permits the wearer to achieve a personalized lockdown.
 It also features Salomon’s Sensifit technology which cradles the foot from the midsole to the lacing system, giving the user a secure fit.

 The X Radiant GTX uses a patented Contagrip MD outsole to help users overcome challenging terrain.
 Labels of this component can be found on its lateral side and surface.
 It is composed of varying densities to make it both flexible and durable.
 Its profile contains a pattern of aggressive lugs which renders grip on uneven ground and slippery surfaces.
 The sole also extends towards the shoe’s forefoot zone to act as a protective toe bumper.

 This Salomon hiking shoe promises a cushioned ride with its Energycell midsole.
 It’s made of high-performance EVA foam which absorbs shock.
 This component is paired with an Ortholite die-cut footbed which delivers extra cushioning and underfoot comfort.
 Its design is also geared towards breathability and durability.